hangst/t100ha_1804/README.md

-# Disable ASUS touchpad when typing
+# Disable touchpad when typing

-The touchpad is identified as a USB mouse.
+T100HA's touchpad is identified as a USB mouse.
-Disable-While-Typing feature in libinput is only available to touchpad (not mouse).
+Disable-While-Typing feature of libinput is only available for touchpad (not mouse).

 ## Prerequisites